curvednebula/curvednebula.com/src/photocurves/README.md

 - **RGB curves** - control red, green, and blue channels independently.

 - **LAB curves** - unlike RGB, LAB color space allows you to manipulate color channels separately from brightness component.
-This gives you much more creative freedom to play with colors.

-- **Hue vs Saturation curve** - make one color more vibrant than others, or leave one or two colors only, making the rest of the picture black and white.
+- **Hue vs Saturation curve** - enhance specified colors or leave one color only, making the rest of the picture black and white.

-- **Hue vs Hue curve** - replace colors or color ranges with another color(s) by shifting their hue.
-I.e. you can change the color of the blue sky or green grass, which can completely change the mood of your photo.
+- **Hue vs Hue curve** - replace color or color ranges with another color(s) by shifting their hue.
+I.e. you can change the color of the blue sky or green grass, which can completely change the mood of your photos.

-- **Hue vs Luma curve** - adjust brightness of selected colors or color ranges.
-This allows you to brighten or dim parts of your image creating interesting creative effects.
+- **Hue vs Luma curve** - adjust brightness of a color or color ranges.
+I.e. you can dim blue sky and brighten green grass which can create an interesting effect.

 - **Luma vs Saturation curve** - adjust saturation of shades, midtones, or highlights.